 Its popularity derives from the fact that, as a compound, it acts as a powerful antioxidant that can benefit our bodies in many different ways.

-Some people claim that it’s cancer-fighting and can be used in both treatment and prevention of cancer, but more on that later.
+One of its many functions is to battle pathogens, different types of bacteria, and fungi.
+Some people claim it can be used in both the treatment and prevention of cancer, but more on that later.

-Now that you know what resveratrol is, let's see how it actually works once it's inside our bodies.
+Now that you know what resveratrol is, let's see how it works once it's inside our bodies.

-There are a couple of ways one can increase their sensitivity to insulin, such as making certain lifestyle changes like a diet shift and including more exercise.
-However, there is also a chance that resveratrol can also provide the same benefit through supplementation.
+There are a couple of ways you can increase your sensitivity to insulin, such as making certain lifestyle changes like a diet shift and including more exercise.
+However, there's also a chance that resveratrol can provide the same benefits through supplementation.

 What's more important than a functioning brain?

 If you're a fan of wine, get ready to be pleasantly surprised.
 The occasional glass of alcohol can protect and optimize your brainpower.
 Who would've thought?

 Since it's a potent antioxidant, this claim is unsurprising to those doing the research.
 Resveratrol has been shown to protect brain cells from any damage and keep the brain healthy in the long run.